jcdterry/BioTIME_BodySize/Readme.md

 Core data files that are archived elsewhere (the BioTIME database of community dynamics, the database of amniote life history traits, the fish database) are not re-hosted here, but are linked to in the scripts.
 Equally we do not include the raw trait data downloaded from TRY or WoRMS.

 For reproducibility of our work, we do however, include the final trait tables as `bt_names_all_traits.csv` and the BioTIME metadata table for ease of reference.
-The derived files `bt_grid_collate_filter.csv` and `bt_grid_collate_filter_tidy.csv` are too large to host on github - they are available at: https://doi.org/10.5281/zenodo.4743590
+The derived files `bt_grid_collate_filter.csv` and `bt_grid_collate_filter_tidy.csv` are compressed into a .zip to fit on GitHub.

 We include the various downloaded tables of species record names that we used in the `NameTables` folder.